 Q Should I use an insured Restoration Contractor for my project?

 A Your Restoration Contractor should carry adequate liability insurance for work related damages.
 Your Restoration Contractor should also have workman's compensation insurance for job related injury or health risks.

 Q Does my Restoration Contractor need to be bonded?

 A A bond will protect the homeowner if the terms of the contract are not met by the Restoration Contractor.
 A bond is recommended for any work over $500.
 Make sure that your Restoration Contractor's bond is valid and that the bond limit will cover the cost of completing or re-doing the work, before any work begins.

-A Restoration Contractor can handle a number of jobs, activities and problems.
+An experienced Restoration Contractor can handle a number of jobs, troubleshooting situations and repairs.
 The list below summarizes common Fire And Water Damage Restoration Services.
 Follow the appropriate links below to learn more about cost, options and quality requirements: